David Gilliland: Cup Series

 For 2012, Gilliland moved to the team's No. 38 car.
-Gilliland's primary sponsor was Long John Silvers, and his team later received a multi-race sponsorship from Modspace for the 2012 season.
-Gilliland nearly finished 3rd in the Daytona 500 for the second straight year, but a late red flag was lifted and Gilliland was shuffled back to 23rd.
-Gilliland had a best finish of 13th and wound up 30th in the standing for a second consecutive year.
+Gilliland's primary sponsor was Long John Silver's, and his team later received a multi-race sponsorship from Modspace for the 2012 season.
+Gilliland nearly finished third in the Daytona 500 for the second straight year, but a late red flag was lifted and Gilliland was shuffled back to 23rd.
+Gilliland had a best finish of thirteenth and wound up thirtieth in the standing for a second consecutive year.

 In 2013, Gilliland returned to the No. 38 Ford, with Love's Travel Stops coming on board to join Long John Silvers on the car.
 At the spring Talladega race, Gilliland pushed FRM teammate David Ragan to victory in a green-white-checkered finish that saw Gilliland tie his career-best finish of second, giving FRM a one-two finish in the race, the first in team history Gilliland recorded two Top 10 finishes in 2013, finishing 26th in points, the best Cup points finish of Gilliland's career.

 Gilliland returned once again to the No. 38 in 2014, with Love's now as the primary sponsor on his Ford.
 Gilliland won the pole for the 2014 Coke Zero 400, with a lap speed of 199.322 mph his first pole since 2007 after he won the first round of qualifying and rain prevented further rounds.
 It was the first pole for the Front Row Motorsports team.
-However, Gilliland did retreat to 30th in points once again.
+However, Gilliland did retreat to thirtieth in points once again.

 Gilliland was back in the No.38 Love's-sponsored Ford in 2015.
-He also returned to the Truck Series for a part-time schedule in the No.92 Ricky Benton Racing Ford, where he recorded two Top 10s.
+He also returned to the Truck Series for a part-time schedule in the No.92 Ricky Benton Racing Ford, where he recorded two top-tens.
 In the Cup Series, Gilliland finished 11th at the season-opening Daytona 500.
-His second-best finish was an 18th place at Bristol, and Gilliland finished 32nd in driver points.
+His second-best finish was an eighteenth place at Bristol, and Gilliland finished 32nd in driver points.
 2015 would turn out to be Gilliland's final full season in NASCAR.

 Gilliland was replaced by Landon Cassill in 2016, but returned to FRM for the Daytona 500 in the No. 35.
 However, he failed to qualify for the race.
 Though the 500 was only supposed to be a one race deal, Gilliland and Front Row announced plans to run at Talladega in April.
-Gilliland qualified the race beating Josh Wise, and finished 17th after running in the Top 3 in the final two laps.
+Gilliland qualified the race beating Josh Wise, and finished seventeenth after running in the top-three in the final two laps.
 The two starts in the No. 35 were Gilliland's only appearances in the 2016 Cup season.

-In 2017, Gilliland did not race in Cup or any NASCAR series for that matter.
+In 2017, Gilliland did not race in Cup or any other NASCAR series.